Links

 Check installation

-Check if the Crossplane Provider IONOS Cloud is installed and healthy:
+To check if the Crossplane Provider IONOS Cloud is installed and healthy, run the following command:

 kubectl get providers

-You should be able to see pods running in the crossplane-system namespace:
+You will now be able to see the pods.
+Run the following command to see the pods running in the crossplane-system namespace:

 kubectl get pods -n crossplane-system

-Now that you have the IONOS Cloud Provider configured, you can provision resources on IONOS Cloud directly from your Kubernetes Cluster, using Custom Resource Definitions(CRDs).
-All CRDs are Cluster Scoped (not being created in only one specific namespace, but on the entire cluster).
+Once you have configured the IONOS Cloud Provider, you can provision the resources on the IONOS Cloud directly from your Kubernetes Cluster using Custom Resource Definitions(CRDs).
+All CRDs are Cluster Scoped, that is, not being created only one specific namespace, but on the entire cluster.

-Check below to see an up-to-date list of the CRDs and corresponding IONOS Cloud Resources that Crossplane Provider IONOS Cloud supports as Managed Resources:
+You can see an up-to-date list of the CRDs and corresponding IONOS Cloud resources that Crossplane Provider IONOS Cloud supports as Managed Resources. `

 IPBlocks